Professional employer organization: Regulation

 Each state in the U.S. has differing regulations for workers' compensation insurance and state unemployment insurance, so PEOs are typically regulated at the state level.

 In 2004, President George W. Bush signed into law the SUTA Dumping Prevention Act of 2004, which requires that all 50 states enact anti-SUTA-dumping legislation by 2007.
 Most states have now done so; however, federal law does not prohibit companies from using a PEO to obtain more favorable SUTA rates.

 The staff leasing industry itself has also taken steps to address abuses.
 It formed its first trade association, the National Staff Leasing Association, in 1985.
 The association changed its name to the National Association of Professional Employer Organizations in 1994 to reflect the term in current usage.

 As part of the industry's self-regulation efforts, an independent accreditation body, the Employer Services Assurance Corporation (ESAC), was formed in 1995.
 ESAC verifies accredited PEOs' compliance with important ethical, financial, and operational standards and provides financial assurance of the performance of key employer obligations by these PEOs.
 This financial assurance is backed by over $15 million in surety bonds and assures PEO clients, employees, insurers and government authorities that accredited PEOs are meeting their contractual and fiduciary responsibilities.

-PEOs may also undergo a certification process conducted by the independent Certification Institute (CI) formed in 2002.
-This certification verifies that a PEO's workers' compensation (WC) program is meeting proven insurance industry risk management best practices to reduce work-related accidents and health exposures and control WC insurance losses.

 Updated changes

-In 1985 there were approximately 275 staff leasing companies in operation.
+In 1985, there were approximately 275 staff leasing companies in operation.
 In 2012, according to National Association of Professional Employer Organizations (NAPEO), there are now approximately 700 PEOs operating in all 50 states.
 They were responsible for approximately $81 billion in gross revenue in 2010.